 2. You will save thousands of dollars in financial aid

-When you start searching for programmes early, you stand to potentially save thousands of dollars that you could miss out on if you’re late.
+When you start searching for scholarships early, you stand to potentially save thousands of dollars that you could miss out on if you’re late.
 For instance, say your application arrives late at the financial aid office or when you miss out on potential money-saving programs just because you applied too late.
 You can avoid such scenarios simply by preparing your search and applications in advance.

 Some students also give up searching, afraid that they’d end up wasting hours on a futile task.
-Rather than calculating the number of hours spent on your search for programmes as hours lost, you should see it as hours valuably spent.
+Rather than calculating the number of hours spent on your search for scholarships as hours lost, you should see it as hours valuably spent.
 If you win a couple of scholarships totalling $2000 after 50 hours of research, it’s equivalent to making $40 an hour.

 3. You won’t risk waiting too long